 Robert Downey Jr. biography

-Born April 4th, 1965, in New York City, the son of the avant-garde filmmaker Robert Downey, Sr., best known for the 1969 film Putney Swope, Robert Downey, Jr. began acting as a young child.
+Famed actor Robert Downey Jr. was born on April 4, 1965, in New York City, the son of the avant-garde filmmaker Robert Downey Sr., who is best known for the 1969 film Putney Swope.
+Downey began acting as a young child.
 His mother, Elsie, was an actress who instilled in her son a love of performing.
 Raised in Greenwich Village with his older sister, Alison, Downey made his film debut playing a puppy in his father's film, Pound (1970), in which actors played dogs.
 He would go on to have small parts in several more of his father's films.

-Downey's parents divorced when he was 13, and the young actor ended up living in Los Angeles with his father.
+Downey's parents divorced when he was 13, and the young actor ended up living in Los Angeles, California, with his father.
 At the age of 16, however, he dropped out of high school and was on the move again, relocating to New York to live with his mother.

 Downey's first leading role on the big screen was a charming womanizer in The Pick-up Artist (1987), a romantic comedy co-starring Molly Ringwald that was written and directed by James Toback.
-His breakthrough performance came in 1987 with the film Less Than Zero (1987), which co-starred Andrew McCarthy.
-Downey played the party loving, cocaine addicted Julian Wells in the movie.
+His breakthrough performance came in 1987 with Less Than Zero (1987), in which he co-starred with Andrew McCarthy.
+Downey played the party loving, cocaine-addicted Julian Wells in the film.

 Struggles with Substance Abuse